y0ye/Social-Media/README.md

 			- Only image types supported by chrome (ex. not tiff)
 		- Title, AWS access link, description, username all added to a "post" database entry
 - After post is created users are taken back to homepage, once they leave the homepage they are signed out
+- Users can comment on a post that was created

 ## Video
 https://www.youtube.com/watch?v=8xlSnNd-Iz8